A Caveat and Affiliates

 Maintenance in Juniper Bonsai Tree

-- Leaves that have sprouted from a branch’s crotch
+- An extension of a branch’s crotch

 Why do you prune the Bonsai Tree?

-Best time to Prune Juniper Bonsai
+Best Time To Prune Juniper Bonsai

 - Using a Twig shear, prune long branches.